ishivvers/TheKastShiv/readme.md

 Or, if you're feeling very brave, install Python, IRAF, and pyraf yourself, and get them to all cooperate.

+Second, make sure you have a working installation of IDL on your machine.
+This is only required for the flux calibration and atmospheric absorption correction step, taken near the end of the reduction, which has not yet been translated into Python.

-There are some additional packages required too: Python will notify you the first time it's run.
+There are some additional Python packages required too: Python will notify you the first time it's run.
 Install them using 'pip install' from within the Ureka environment.

 ### run setup.py ###

 The setup.py code inserts appropriate paths into files where needed.
+(Note that this is not a normal python setup script.)
 You should place the code into its permanent home and then run this script.
 The script must be run every time the code is moved.